Increase your productivity by resource efficiency

 Further information about resource efficiency

-Ifu Hamburg GmbH aims to be a trailblazer and supporter of resource efficiency.
-In order to reach this goal, we are continuously looking for new, innovative ideas and partners.
+ifu Hamburg GmbH aims to be a trailblazer and supporter of resource efficiency.
+In order to reach this goal, we are continuously looking for new, innovative ideas and partners for our consulting services.
 We can now utilize many techniques to successfully integrate resource efficiency with new and existing economic processes.
 The following approaches, presented by VDI, showcase two of them:

 Good advice saves resources